-Potassium is needed for cells to function properly.
+Potassium is an electrolyte (mineral).
+It is needed for cells to function properly.
 You get potassium through food.
 The kidneys remove excess potassium through the urinary system to keep a proper balance of the mineral in the body.

 - Feeling of skipped heart beats or palpitations

 - Muscle weakness or spasms

 A large drop in the blood potassium level may lead to abnormal heart rhythms, especially in people with heart disease.
 This can cause you to feel lightheaded or faint.
 A very low blood potassium level can even cause your heart to stop.

 Your health care provider will order a blood test to check your potassium level.
 Normal range is 3.7 to 5.2 mEq/L (3.7 to 5.2 mmol/L).